merenler/Projects/README.md

 # Projects
-I classify here all projects I have done so far.
+I classified here all projects I have done so far.